A tapered beard is a style that’s gaining more popularity with each passing day.

 It is a contemporary beard style where the beard is gradually thinned out from either up or down when it comes to beard tapering.
 The tapered beard looks neat and well maintained and what’s even better is that it looks great on most men regardless of the face shape.

 If you learn how to maintain it, a tapered beard is the easiest to grow.
 The only thing you need to ensure is that your beard is always healthy and thicker as it grows down.
-But what if you have limited facial hair growth to pull off the tapered beard look?
-Practice like derma rolling boosts beard growth significantly by increasing the thickness.

-Benefits of a Tapered Beard
+Benefits of Having Tapered Beard

 There are so many beard styles that you can choose from today.
 In fact, they are so many that you might feel a little overwhelmed by the choices.